FAQs

 We recommend all walkers consider the same and if the forecast looks like there may be rain / wind then we recommend also carrying some lightweight trousers.

-Specific information will be sent according to the Trail Escape you enter but we are working from the basis that all events will start from locations that are easily accessible from the main transport links in each city by foot, bike or car/taxi.
+Specific information will be sent according to the Trail Escape you enter but all events will start from locations that are easily accessible from the main transport links in each city by foot, bike or car/taxi.

 We aim to ensure toilets will be at each aid station.